 Over time, much has been learned about how to deal with AML, a very complex condition.
 But in the end, when it comes to a deadly disease that requires prompt treatment, there are few ways to circumvent patients’ high risk.
 Patients must take precautions to comply with every tiny detail of the Ministry of Health guidelines, because they cannot afford to become infected with the coronavirus.

-This article was written in collaboration with the Association for Patient Rights, by Prof. Arnon Nagler, President of the Hemato-Oncology Center and Director of the Umbilical Cord Bank at Sheba Tel Hashomer Medical Center and Deputy Chairman of the Committee for Acute Leukemia at the European Transplant Association.
+This article was written in collaboration with the Association for Patient Rights, by Prof. Arnon Nagler, President of the Hemato-Oncology Division and Director of the Umbilical Cord Bank at Sheba Tel Hashomer Medical Center and Deputy Chairman of the Committee for Acute Leukemia at the European Transplant Association.